A visionary leader in business, Brendan Sciarra is a lifelong resident of Cape May County whose roots run deep.

 Liz is determined to fix the past by leading the future and raising the ethical standards of the Freeholder Board with new mandates to treat county employees fairly, eliminate favoritism, and put an end to the never-ending lawsuits that limit the effectiveness of the Board and send our tax dollars down the drain.

 A lifelong swimmer and occasional surfer, Liz and her husband, Dr. Jerry Horowitz reside in Upper Township.
 They are the proud parents of college students Samantha and Peter.

-Outside of the office, Casey is a member and has participated in many civic and charitable organizations including: The New Jersey State Bar Association, The New Jersey Chapter Community Associations Institute, Metropolitan Business & Citizens Association of Atlantic City, Ocean City Regional Chamber of Commerce, Ocean City Board of REALTORS, Cape May County Bar Association, Cape May County Chamber of Commerce, Greater Wildwood Chamber of Commerce, 2017 to present, Ocean City Special Olympics Triathletes, Ocean City Community Center Association, Ocean City High School Swim Boosters.
+Outside of the office, Casey is a member and has participated in many civic and charitable organizations including: The New Jersey State Bar Association, The New Jersey Chapter Community Associations Institute, Metropolitan Business & Citizens Association of Atlantic City, Ocean City Regional Chamber of Commerce, Ocean City Board of REALTORS, Cape May County Bar Association, Cape May County Chamber of Commerce, Greater Wildwood Chamber of Commerce, Ocean City Special Olympics Triathletes, Ocean City Community Center Association, Ocean City High School Swim Boosters.
 Ocean City C-Cerpants Swim Team, Inc., Independence Day Bay Swim, Upper Township Soccer Association, Inc., Holy Trinity Episcopal Church, Ecole de La Mer French Immersion Charter School.